viral5020/admin/app/containers/Dashboard/aaaa/Notess.md

   - in filter : lot, quantity, price accept alphabetic value also, clear btn not clear lot and quantity

-- Banned Blocked Scripts : searchText, selectedMarket, selectedScripts is these require in this page ? vv fetchPositionData api calls 2 time when page load

-- previous valan trade : have multiple filters on screen but in api few is passing, is that all filter need to be pass in api ? vv

-- in mobile, Margin Management have no filter vv
+- in mobile, Margin Management have no filter kk

   - table horizontal scroll
   - rows per page not working
   - stock/forex both

+- Cash Entry : adjust plus(+) btn

+- Scriptwiselot && Timesetting && Expiryvalidation : check pagination

+- Nseoptmanagement && Orderlimit : onFilterApply() not used, onFilterApply : used for apply filter of page

+- bulk terading filter have apply or submit (ashish sir)

+- summary report : pdf icon in table gives error vv

+- Banned Blocked Scripts : searchText, selectedMarket, selectedScripts is these require in this page ? vv fetchPositionData api calls 2 time when page load

 - Self P&L vv
 - table row colors are matching for header row and 1st row